What is Wahnam Tai Chi Chuan ?

 Wahnam Tai Chi Chuan is an internal martial art for good health, self-defence, focus and life skills.
 It is the style of Tai Chi Chuan passed down by Grandmaster Wong Kiew Kit the founder and Grandmaster of Shaolin Wahnam International.
 It is taught using a systematic approach consisting of 12 levels staring at the basics right up to masters level, sparring and weapons.

 Tai Chi Chuan is a comprehensive fighting art which includes all the four main categories of attack including hitting, kicking, throwing and felling.
 The combat strategy of Tai Chi Chuan is to flow with the opponent’s movements in a relaxed manner and use skills and techniques to overcome the opponent’s attack in the most compassionate way possible.

-In the 13 century a great Shaolin Kung Fu master named Zhang San Feng left the Shaolin Temple to train on Wudang mountain to further his development in Shaolin Kung Fu.
-Zang San Feng for the first time in history integrated the physical form of kung fu, with the internal force training of chi kung and the spiritual training of sitting meditation into one unity which was know then as Wudang Shaolin Kung Fu.
-Wudang Shaolin Kung Fu was later know as Tai Chi Chuan and passed down for centuries to deserving disciples.
+In the 13 century, a great Shaolin Kung Fu master named Zhang San Feng left the Shaolin Temple to train on Wudang mountain to further his development in Shaolin Kung Fu.
+Zang San Feng for the first time in history integrated the physical form of kung fu, with the internal force training of chi kung and the spiritual training of sitting meditation into one unity which was known then as Wudang Shaolin Kung Fu.
+Wudang Shaolin Kung Fu was later known as Tai Chi Chuan and passed down for centuries to deserving disciples.

 Tai Chi Chuan is a wonderful martial art and discipline stepped in Shaolin history.
-Respect for you teacher, your fellow students and the training is important and best benefits the student.
-The Ten Shaolin Laws are practiced as guidelines to live a wonderful and wholesome life through this art.
+Respect for your teacher, your fellow students and the training is important and best benefits the student.
+The Ten Shaolin Laws are practised as guidelines for living a wonderful and wholesome life through this art.